2021 was undoubtedly a year when the Google team tested SEO society's ability to rapidly transform the way it thinks, prepares and operates SEO magic.

 But what can you do to improve your website?

-It is said that by the year 2025, up to 72% of all internet users will use their mobile phone exclusively to access the Internet.
-That's why it's more important than ever to amplify the mobile version of your website.
+It is said that by the year 2025, up to 72% of all internet users will exclusively use their mobile to access the internet.
+Therefore, it is more important than ever to enhance the mobile version of your website.

-In March 2021, Google's long-awaited Mobile-First Indexing (MFI) update.
-In short, it means that Google now prioritises indexing and ranking websites that are mobile-friendly.
+In March 2021, Google released its long-awaited Mobile-First Indexing (MFI) update.
+In short, this means that Google now prioritizes indexing and ranking websites that are mobile-friendly.

 If we combine this update with their Page Experience Algorithm, we can predict that non-mobile-friendly websites that provide a poor UX experience will suffer major losses in their rankings.

-Last May, Google released their Multitask Unified Model (MUM), which is a language learning algorithm that, as Google itself says, is 1,000 times more powerful than BERT (their previous language algorithm).
+Last May, Google released its Multitask Unified Model (MUM), a language learning algorithm that Google says is 1,000 times more powerful than BERT (its previous language algorithm).